MarkEWaite/jenkins-bugs/README.md

 ## This causes the following issue:

-After I manually trigger the job with branch "develop", subsequent changes in branch "master" are ignored.
+After I manually trigger the job with branch "master", subsequent changes in branch "JENKINS-50168" are ignored.